-Overall, COVID-19 infections have remained stable in the most recent week.
+Overall, COVID-19 infections have increased slightly in the most recent week.
 While not consistent across all indicators, many of the indicators remain relatively stable.

-- At a national level, the weekly number of confirmed case admissions to hospital and the number of cases who are inpatients has remained stable in week 16, following a gradual declining trend in recent weeks. - As at 21 April 2024, 116 people currently in hospital have had a positive COVID-19 test, including 1 currently in ICU (compared to 98 and 2 in the previous week). - The all-Wales incidence as estimated using PCR episodes remains at low levels. - The number of deaths from any cause has decreased in the latest reported data available from ONS and remains above the 5 year average. - In the last four reporting weeks, V-23DEC-01 (Omicron, JN.1) is the most dominant variant in Wales, accounting for 98.7% of all sequenced cases. - There were no new respiratory incidents recorded in the health protection case and incident management system (Tarian) in week 16 2024.
-Across recent reporting weeks, the average numbers of Acute respiratory and COVID-confirmed incidents in care homes (recorded on Tarian) have been relatively stable - The proportion of calls to NHS 111 and NHS Direct related to possible COVID-19 symptoms has decreased in week 16 compared to previous weeks.
-GP consultations for any Acute Respiratory Infection (ARI) have decreased in the most recent week and consultations for suspected COVID have remained stable at very low levels. - The overall number of ambulance calls related to COVID-19 has decreased and the proportion of incidents has remained stable in week 16.
+- At a national level, the weekly number of confirmed case admissions to hospital and the number of cases who are inpatients has increased slightly, following a gradual declining trend in recent weeks. - As at 28 April 2024, 149 people currently in hospital have had a positive COVID-19 test, with none in ICU (compared to 116 and 1 in the previous week). - The all-Wales incidence as estimated using PCR episodes remains at low levels. - The number of deaths from any cause has decreased in the latest reported data available from ONS and remains above the 5 year average. - In the last four reporting weeks, V-23DEC-01 (Omicron, JN.1) is the most dominant variant in Wales, accounting for 98.7% of all sequenced cases. - There were 3 new respiratory incidents recorded in the health protection case and incident management system (Tarian) in week 18 2024 and all of these were in a residential home setting.
+Across recent reporting weeks, the average numbers of Acute respiratory and COVID-confirmed incidents in care homes (recorded on Tarian) have been relatively stable and at low levels. - The proportion of calls to NHS 111 and NHS Direct related to possible COVID-19 symptoms has decreased in week 17 compared to previous weeks.
+GP consultations for any Acute Respiratory Infection (ARI) have been relatively stable in the most recent week and consultations for suspected COVID have remained stable at very low levels. - The overall number of ambulance calls related to COVID-19 has increased but the proportion of incidents has remained stable in week 17.